OpenBD/openbd-manual/readme.md

 If you wish to run the manual on it's own you'll need to:

 1. Have the ability to run an OpenBD server.
-We suggest using the [JettyDesktop launcher](https://github.com/aw20/jettydesktop) - instructions on use located at the [JettyDeskyop Wiki](https://github.com/aw20/jettydesktop/wiki)
+We suggest using the [JettyDesktop launcher](https://github.com/aw20/jettydesktop) - instructions on use located at the [JettyDesktop Wiki](https://github.com/aw20/jettydesktop/wiki)
 2. Clone/Download the repository
 3. Download a copy of [OpenBD](http://openbd.org/downloads/), preferably the nightly build war file
     1. Download the war file